Topics on this page:

-Warrants of Restitution - If the court enters a judgment in a landlord/tenant case, then the court may authorize a warrant of restitution on a case-by-case basis.
+Warrants of Restitution - A warrant of restitution is a type of court order.
+This court order tells the sheriff/constable to carry out an eviction.
+If the court enters a judgment in a landlord/tenant case, then the court may authorize a warrant of restitution on a case-by-case basis.
 Learn more about warrants of restitution.
 Also, see the Maryland Courts website for information about extended deadlines for warrants of restitution related to landlord/tenant matters.

 Local Orders - Your local District Court may have additional orders related to eviction.
 Check for local orders here.

-Read the Administrative Order: Second Amended Administrative Order Lifting the Suspension During the COVID-19 Emergency of Foreclosures, Evictions, and Other Ejectments Involving Residences; Amended Administrative Order on the Progressive Resumption of Full Function of Judiciary Operations Previously Restricted Due to the COVID-19 Emergency
+Read the Administrative Order: Sixth Amended Administrative Order on the Suspension During the COVID-19 Emergency of Foreclosures, Evictions, and Other Ejectments Involving Residences; Seventh Administrative Order Restricting Statewide Judiciary Operations Due to the COVID-19 Emergency

 Affirmative Defense (Governor's Executive Order) - Governor Larry Hogan issued an order requiring that the court cannot issue a judgment for possession or warrant for restitution (the documents required before you can be evicted) if the tenant can show they suffered a loss of income due to the COVID-19 virus or the state of emergency.

 - This includes substantial loss of income due to job loss, reduction in compensated hours of work, or the need to miss work to care for a school-aged child.

 - This is a temporary order that ends when Maryland's state of emergency and catastrophic emergency is rescinded.